jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_6_Data_Aquisition.md

 There are two ways to automate downloading.

-**LOOPS:** The first is to **loop** over the list of samples and download each, in succession.
+**1) LOOPS:** The first is to **loop** over the list of samples and download each, in succession.
 In this model, when the first sample completes its download, the download of the next will start.
-This can be done using a while, for, or while read loop structure.
+This can be done using a `while`, `for`, or `while read` loop structure.
 Because of the way fasterq-dump is written, we can use multiple tasks for this process, improving its efficiency.
 If each file takes 4 minutes to download using 12 tasks, the whole job of downloading all 18 samples will take (4 min x 18 samples) 72 minutes, or an hour and 12 minutes.

-To see an example of **Data acquisition using loops** type of code see below...

 <details>
-  <summary>Click to expand/collapse</summary>
+  <summary>To see an example of 'Data acquisition using loops' type of code click here</summary>

 ---